Project-META/META/README.md

 - **Automatic Updates**: Enable auto-updates for GeoIP and GeoSite data.
 - **Compatibility**: Supports the ***M***ulti-functional network tool clients, enhancing standard configurations.

+## Demo

+A demo that use MCG to generate a configuration for the ***M***ulti-function network tool is available at [MCG Demo](https://github.com/user-attachments/assets/20f69597-f637-4198-86c9-b11a1a520ed3).

 ## URLs for Importing MCG Script

 Choose one of the following URLs to import the MCG script: